Hadley Husisian Explained

 Birth Date:26 July 2003[1]

-Hadley Husisian (; born July 26, 2003)[2] is an American epee fencer.
+Hadley Husisian (; born July 26, 2003)[2] is an American épée fencer.
 Currently, she competes for Princeton University, where she has earned All-American honors and the Ivy League Women's Épée Championship.[3]
 Husisian is also a member of Team USA and has qualified for the 2024 Summer Olympics in Paris.[4]

 Career

 Husisian competed in college at Princeton University, where she received All-American honors, finished third at the 2023 NCAA Championships and won the Ivy League Women's Épée Championship.
 She was selected to compete at the 2024 Summer Olympics.[9]
-[10]
+[10] At the 2024 Summer Olympics, Husisian placed twelfth in the Women's Épée Individual Event and seventh in the Women's Épée Team Event.

 Personal life